antitree/seccomp-diff/README.md

 service URLs (for example `http://seccomp-diff-agent.seccomp-diff.svc.cluster.local:8000`).
 The web interface will query each agent for container details and seccomp summaries.

+If your environment uses a non-standard location for the containerd socket (for example `/run/k3s/containerd/containerd.sock` on k3s), update the Helm value `agent.containerdSocket` accordingly.
+The agent will also try to guess between the common containerd and k3s paths when no value is provided.

 ### New DaemonSet Architecture